-Class will start with a 50-minute live lecture over Zoom, followed by a 10-minute break.
-The second portion of the class will start with a 30-minute Zoom discussion during which sample problems will be worked and students will be allowed to ask questions and participate in group discussions regarding the course material being covered.
+Class will start with a 50-minute lecture, followed by a 10-minute break.
+The second portion of the class will start with a 30-minute discussion during which sample problems will be worked and students will be allowed to ask questions and participate in discussions regarding the course material being covered.
 Another 10-minute break will be granted after this discussion session.
-The final 60 minutes of class will be used for a live lecture over Zoom.
+The final 60 minutes of class will be used for a lecture.
 All lectures will be recorded and posted to Panopto.